Kat632/P2-Play-Your-Cards-Right/README.md

 ** **

+*	The basic structure of this project was built using this course on [Udemy](https://www.udemy.com/course/javascript-card-game/).
+I did not feel confident enough about my javaScript skills to build what I wanted to build from scratch after I finished the lessons leading up to this project.
+However, I feel the project I have built is sufficiently different from the one on Udemy to be able to submit it.
+I have styled the project, added the functions for the sound and for the prizes by myself.
+As a result, I feel like my understanding of javaScript has greatly improved.

 *	In making the toggle sound on/off, this was the resource that finally helped me make it work [Stack Overflow](https://stackoverflow.com/questions/39041960/how-to-unmute-html5-video-with-a-muted-prop)

+*	W3 Schools

+*

 ** **